Ria-Thomas/DeviationFinder/README.md

 The folder contains exploratory data analysis details for all the 15 lifts.
 The code consists of pre-processing of the accelerometer data and plotting data for different ranges to get an idea of how anomalies and normal patterns look like.

-### Lift samples
-Sample anomaly files for all lifts for testing

 ### Feature Engineering
 Code using TSFRESH which was used to generate new features to improve model accuracy.
 This method was explored as acceleration value was the only relevant feature provided.